bevy-cheatbook/bevy-cheatbook/src/platforms.md

 However, that vision is not fully met yet.
 Currently, support for non-desktop platforms is limited, and requires more complex configuration:

- - [Web Browsers](./wasm.md): Bevy works quite well on web, but with some limitations.
+ - [Web Browsers][platform::wasm]: Bevy works quite well on web, but with some limitations.
  - Mobile: support is minimal and broken.
 It will build, but may or may not run.
    Expect to immediately encounter major issues.
  - Game consoles: support is still completely non-existent yet.